 To evaluate your sleep patterns, your provider may order a sleep study (polysomnogram).
 You might be able to do a sleep study at home, or you may need to spend the night in a sleep center.
 A sleep study evaluates:

 - Breathing patterns, including any periods when you stop breathing or gasp for air.

 - Movements during sleep, such as arm or leg movements or tossing and turning.

 Your provider may recommend treatments to improve your posture or open your airways when you sleep.
 Remedies for snoring include:

-- Lifestyle changes: Avoiding alcohol before bed, changing your sleep position and maintaining a healthy weight can reduce snoring.
+- Lifestyle changes: Avoiding alcohol before bed, changing your sleep position and maintaining a weight that's healthy for you can reduce snoring.

 - Medications: Cold and allergy medications relieve nasal congestion and help you breathe freely.

 - Nasal strips: Flexible bands stick to the outside of your nose and keep nasal passages open.

 - Oral appliances: Wearing an oral appliance when you sleep keeps your jaw in the proper position so air can flow.
 Your healthcare provider might call it a mouth device or mouth guard.
 A mouth guard used for other purposes, like sports, won’t resolve snoring.

 What are the surgical treatments for snoring?